kusk/lxc-nordvpn-transmission/README.md

-# Setting up af LXC container with NordVPN, Killswitch Firewall and Transmission
+# Setting up a LXC container with NordVPN, Killswitch Firewall and Transmission
 Baseline is that you know how to create a LXC container with privileged settings.
 So create such a thing first.
 I used 1 CPU, 1GB RAM and 2GB Disk.

 In this example "alpine-3.16-default_20220622_amd64.tar.xz" was used.